dotnet/docs/docs/framework/unmanaged-api/debugging/icordebugappdomain-getobject-method.md

  [out] A pointer to the address of an ICorDebugValue interface object that represents the CLR application domain.

 ## Return Value
- If a managed <xref:System.AppDomain?displayProperty=fullName> object hasn't been constructed for this application domain, the method returns `S_FALSE` and places `NULL` in `*ppObject`.
+ If a managed <xref:System.AppDomain?displayProperty=nameWithType> object hasn't been constructed for this application domain, the method returns `S_FALSE` and places `NULL` in `*ppObject`.

 ## Remarks
- Each application domain in a process may have a managed <xref:System.AppDomain?displayProperty=fullName> object in the runtime that represents it.
-This function gets an ICorDebugValue interface object that corresponds to this managed <xref:System.AppDomain?displayProperty=fullName> object.
+ Each application domain in a process may have a managed <xref:System.AppDomain?displayProperty=nameWithType> object in the runtime that represents it.
+This function gets an ICorDebugValue interface object that corresponds to this managed <xref:System.AppDomain?displayProperty=nameWithType> object.

 ## Requirements
  **Platforms:** See [System Requirements](../../../../docs/framework/get-started/system-requirements.md).